learn-co-curriculum/react-hooks-react-router-code-along/README.md

 example, we will be using `NavLink`; we will see examples of using `Link` later on.

+For example, this `NavLink` would display "About" and would navigate users to our `/about` page when clicked:

 ```jsx
 <NavLink to="/about">About</NavLink>
 ```

-For example, this `NavLink` would display "About" and would navigate users to our `/about` page when clicked.

 Let's create a new `NavBar` component in the `components` folder to add these `NavLink`s to our application.